 Much of my post-conviction work is for immigrants, who face immigration problems because of an old conviction.
 If you can get post-conviction relief, then the immigration problem can disappear.
 If you have an immigration lawyer already, I work closely with them to try to get the overall result you want.

-Post-conviction relief can include appeals, writs of habeas corpus, withdrawing guilty pleas, vacating old convictions, sealing records, sometimes even physically destroying court records.
+Post-conviction relief can include appeals, withdrawing guilty pleas, vacating old convictions, sealing records, and sometimes even physically destroying court records.
 It can also include reducing sentences, changing which crime you were found guilty of, and reducing legal financial obligations, such as court costs and restitution.

 Are people stuck with convictions forever?